iGEM-HUST-China/HUST-China-2025/wiki/hardware.md

    content="This phase involved a comprehensive review of existing technical solutions.
 We analyzed the strengths and weaknesses of commercially available stand alone equipment (shakers, centrifuges, homogenizers) and conducted in-depth research on hardware solutions related to automation and miniaturization from previous iGEM projects.
 This approach avoided redundant work while providing inspiration and technical feasibility validation for our innovative single-motor-driven multi-mode switching" solution."
 %}

-{% include dropdown.html
-   title="**Phase 3: Mechanical and System Prototyping**"
+   **Phase 3: Mechanical and System Prototyping**
-   content="In this phase, we translated concepts into concrete engineering designs.
+   In this phase, we translated concepts into concrete engineering designs.
 Using SolidWorks software for 3D modeling, we meticulously considered the dimensions, materials, and compatibility of all components.
-This iterative process involved multiple design revisions and improvements based on team discussions and feedback."
+This iterative process involved multiple design revisions and improvements based on team discussions and feedback.
-%}

-{% include dropdown.html
-   title="**Phase 4: Prototype Manufacturing and Integration Testing**" content="This phase marks the critical transition from virtual to physical reality.
+**Phase 4: Prototype Manufacturing and Integration Testing** This phase marks the critical transition from virtual to physical reality.
 We manufacture all custom parts via methods like 3D printing, procure standard components, and complete the assembly and debugging of the first prototype.
 Subsequently, rigorous system integration testing is conducted in the wet lab.
 This testing phase is crucial for identifying any design flaws, performance limitations, or unexpected behaviors.
-The validation results from the wet lab provide insights for further design iterations and refinements."
+The validation results from the wet lab provide insights for further design iterations and refinements.
-%}

-{% include dropdown.html
-   title="**Phase 5: Comprehensive Feedback and Design Optimization**" content="During this phase, we invited target users (other iGEM teammates, lab peers, faculty members) to experience the device operation and gathered feedback on **human- machine interaction, operational safety,** and structural stability.
+**Phase 5: Comprehensive Feedback and Design Optimization** During this phase, we invited target users (other iGEM teammates, lab peers, faculty members) to experience the device operation and gathered feedback on **human- machine interaction, operational safety,** and structural stability.
 This feedback directly informed the final design iterations.
-Ultimately, all design files, code, and bill of materials were finalized, and comprehensive assembly guides and user manuals were developed to ensure project replicability."
+Ultimately, all design files, code, and bill of materials were finalized, and comprehensive assembly guides and user manuals were developed to ensure project replicability.
-%}

 ## Requirement and Cost Analysis